 22. In terms of health care, the Ministry of Health is in charge of the issues of children at risk.
-The Ministry deals in particular with the issues of practitioners for children and adolescents and social paediatrics; infant's institutions and children's homes for children under the age of 3; crèches; the prevention of violence against children, CAN syndrome (ill-treated, abused and neglected child), commercial and sexual abuse of children; solution to risk behaviour of juveniles, cooperation on solution to the issue of use of habit-forming substances by children and youth and the concept of drug control policy; solution to the prevention of child and juvenile delinquency; solution to the issue of domestic violence and combating trafficking in human beings; coordination of programmes of the World Health Organization; solution to the issue of healthy environment for children; participation in the issue of elimination of the worst forms of child labour; support for families with children with disabilities (rehabilitation stays, education activities of e.g. diabetic children and their family members, etc.).
+The Ministry deals in particular with the issues of practitioners for children and adolescents and social pediatrics; infant's institutions and children's homes for children under the age of 3; creches; the prevention of violence against children, CAN syndrome (ill-treated, abused and neglected child), commercial and sexual abuse of children; solution to risk behaviour of juveniles, cooperation on solution to the issue of use of habit-forming substances by children and youth and the concept of drug control policy; solution to the prevention of child and juvenile delinquency; solution to the issue of domestic violence and combating trafficking in human beings; coordination of programmes of the World Health Organization; solution to the worst forms of child labour; support for families with children with disabilities (rehabilitation stays, education activities of e.g. diabetic children and their family members, etc.).